lineafab/archive-coding-imd/README.md

 Mother Earth magazine.
 (1906-1918) (social science and Literature)

-→ "The Open Road" was the orginal name, but they got lawsuit by another magazine with the same name.
+→ "The Open Road" was the original name, but they got lawsuit by another magazine with the same name.
 → The first magazine was sixty-four pages long, measured 5 inches by 8 inches, and had a price of ten cents.
 → Mother Earth remained in monthly circulation until August 1917 → "indicating life was germinating in the womb of Mother earth"